ganesh-k13/suffix-tree/README.md

 ## Acknowledgments

-This is developed as an assignment for Advanced Algorithms Course.
+* This is developed as an assignment for Advanced Algorithms Course.
-This code is completely based on Geeks For Geeks implementation of Suffix tree using C.
+* This code is completely based on Geeks For Geeks implementation of [Suffix tree](http://www.geeksforgeeks.org/generalized-suffix-tree-1/) using C.
-I would like to thank Tushar Roy for his vides on Ukkonens implementation of Suffix Tree.
+* I would like to thank [Tushar Roy](https://www.youtube.com/user/tusharroy2525) for his [video](https://www.youtube.com/watch?v=aPRqocoBsFQ) on Ukkonens implementation of Suffix Tree.